aaronlf/flashcards_app/README.md

 You can shuffle the flashcard decks by putting shuffle=True and they can be reversed by putting reverse=True.
 By default these are true, and the paramters have been explicitly called for easy editing.

+### Make sure you have the text files in the same directory.
+### Make sure you install 'textwrap'.
+Use: pip install textwrap3

 Good luck!